JCSDA/spack-stack/configs/sites/aws-pcluster/README.md

 ```

-5. Install lmod, this step must be done as `root`.
+5. Install lmod.
+This step must be done as `root`.
 ```
 # Install lua/lmod manually because apt only has older versions
 # that are not compatible with the modern lua modules spack produces